 Community of Practice

 The Alberta Age-Friendly Community of Practice is designed to help communities that are pursuing age-friendliness to connect and share ideas, best practices and expertise.

 Communities that are considering or in the process of developing an age-friendly plan are encouraged to join the Community of Practice.
 By joining this group of committed communities, your area will:

 - strengthen individual and collective commitment to age-friendly practices and principles

 - engage in intentional dialogue to support yours and other communities that are pursuing age-friendly initiatives

 To get involved, contact Healthy Aging CORE Alberta

-Additional webinars are available on the Alberta Age-Friendly Community of Practice YouTube playlist.
+Additional webinars are available on the CORE Age-Friendly Group – YouTube.

 Connect with Seniors Strategies and Program Support: